godwinlaw/agentic-sermon-review/README.md

 # Agentic Sermon Review

 An AI-powered tool for analyzing teaching scripts and sermon transcripts using specialized AI agents.
+Powered by Claude Code.

 ## Table of Contents